RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 anys.map(anys[1]); // oh no, "oh no" is not a function
 ```

-It is contagious, too &mdash; if you initialise a variable with an
+`any` is contagious, too &mdash; if you initialise a variable with an
 expression of type `any`, the variable has type `any` too.

 ```ts